-World Environment Day is a United Nations holiday commemorated annually on June 5.
-The purpose of this holiday is to raise awareness about the need to take action to protect our planet and the environment.
+World Environment Day is commemorated every year on June 5th.
+The purpose of this day is to raise awareness about the environment and how to protect our planet.

-On this day, people are encouraged to do something beneficial for the Earth, be it alone or with friends, the important thing is to take action to make our planet a better place.
+On this day, people are encouraged to do something beneficial for the Earth.
+They can do it alone or with friends, the important thing is to take action to make our planet a better place.

 World Environment Day is not a public holiday so businesses and shops will remain open.

 The UN General Assembly discussed the importance of making people interact and care for the environment during the Stockholm Conference on the Human Environment in 1972.
 It was also very important to educate people about issues such as deforestation, overpopulation, pollution, and climate change, and how they are affecting our environment.